Awaken to yourSelf.

 Here are some videos I made answering common questions:

 Why would I pay for a group I could do the 12-week process on my own?

 In depth (4 min!) description of 12-week group

 But I am going to miss some groups, how do I make them up?

 If you are in Asheville, and prefer an in-person course, James Nave is running a 6-week Artist's Way group starting in October!

 $120 a month with four installments, or

-The actual fine print: Group starts June 4th, and runs through the end of August.
-You will also need to purchase the Artist's Way book to accompany this group.
+The actual fine print: You will also need to purchase the Artist's Way book to accompany this group.
 Cost is $89 a month for four months, or one-time payment of $347.
-100% refund prior to 5/17/19.
-50% refund from 5/18/19 until 6/4/19.
-After 6/8/19, no refunds available.
+100% refund prior one month before group start.
+50% refund 2 weeks prior to start date.
+After initial group, no refunds available.
 Without minimum enrollment, group will be postponed or cancelled.
 This group is facilitated by Hillary Bolter via live virtual platform, Zoom.
 Although a licensed therapist, Hillary Bolter is not running this group as a therapist, nor is intended to be a psychotherapy group.
 Many find completing the Artist's Way to have therapeutic value.
 A Facebook group will also be created for registrants to facilitate sharing and support throughout the program.

 Click to set custom HTML